Aleksandar Prijović: 2017–18

 On 10 December 2017, came as a late substitute, he scored in a 4–0 home win game against rivals Panathinaikos.

 During the 2017–18 season, Prijovic's brilliant form for both club and country has attracted interest from foreign teams.
 Rumours are circling that Prijovic is in demand, but it's doubtful that PAOK would be willing to sell, especially given the difficulty of finding a worthy replacement.
 PAOK fans are hoping that Prijovic can continue firing on all cylinders as the Greek title race heats up.
 On 6 January 2018, he scored a brace in a glorious 5–0 home win game against Levadiakos On 9 January 2018, Prijovic netted home a penalty in the fourth minute of second half stoppage to give PAOK a 2–1 victory over Trikala in their second leg fixture in the Greek Cup, scoring for second time in the game.
-On 21 January 2018, Prijović scored in the first minute of added time in a hammering 3–0 home win game against Apollon Smyrni.
+On 21 January 2018, Prijović scored in the first minute of added time in a hammering 3–0 home win game against Apollon Smyrnis.
 On 28 January 2018, PAOK managed to gain a 1–0 away win against Panetolikos thanks to a late penalty which was converted by Aleksandar Prijovic.
 The Serbian striker slotted home from 12 yards past Dimitris Kyriakidis after PAOK's cape Verde defender Fernando Varela had been impeded by Panetolikos' Albanian defender Enea Mihaj.

 On 3 February 2018, he scored a brace in a crucial 3–1 away win against PAS Giannina, and PAOK remain in first place of Super League on the road to the title of 2017–18 season.
 On 12 February 2018, Prijovic rounding off the scoring with a powerful finish three minutes after the half-time interval, in a 3–0 home win game against AEL.
 It was a crucial victory in PAOK's effort to win the title after 33 years.